choraio/chora-docs/src/development/index.md

 ```sh
 make install
 ```

+Now that the `regen` binary is installed, you are ready to start and run `regen-ledger`.

+## What's Next?

 Now that you have the binaries installed for running `chora-chain` and `regen-ledger` (`chorad` and `regen` respectively), you are ready to begin testing the `ibc` module.